Yo-yo club: Sheffield Wednesday

 Prior to World War II, Sheffield Wednesday were one of England's most successful clubs; they won their fourth Football League title in 1930, and they won the FA Cup for the third time in 1935.
 But they were relegated to the Second Division in 1937, and after promotion in 1950 they experienced three more relegations in the next eight years: in 1951, 1955, and 1958.
 Each time they won promotion at the first attempt, and it was their manager Eric Taylor who referred to this period as "the yo-yo years".

 After their fourth promotion in nine years, in 1959, Wednesday remained in the First Division until 1970 (and came close to winning their fourth F.A.
 Cup in 1966, when they lost a memorable final to Everton).
 But in 1975 they dropped into the Third Division for the first time, and in 2010 they began their third spell at this level.
 However, in May 2012, they were promoted back to the Championship.
-Since 1970 they have had two periods in the top flight – totalling 14 seasons – but they have never yet repeated the frequent ups and downs of the 1950s.
+Since 1970 they have had two periods in the top flight – totaling 14 seasons – but they have never yet repeated the frequent ups and downs of the 1950s.